 International travel by faculty and staff

-Proposed university-related international travel by faculty and staff requires review and approval at the unit level by the chair or supervisor; subsequent review and approval at the dean or vice presidential level; and finally, review and approval at the Office of the Provost level.
+Proposed university-related international travel by faculty and staff requires review and approval at the unit level by the chair or supervisor; subsequent review and approval at the dean or vice presidential level; and finally, review and approval by UC International and Vice Provost Raj Mehta.

 Faculty, staff and students involved in clinical care must follow the restrictions and guidance of any health system or clinical entity in which they participate in clinical activities.